 Don’t forget data observability

-As exciting as a data mesh is for modern data teams, no data mesh can ever truly be successful without self-serve data quality as a feature of its architecture as well.
+As exciting as a data mesh is for modern data teams, your data mesh vs data lake debate will mean nothing unless data quality is also a priority.

 Autonomy and democratization will always introduce new risks to an organization—the same is true for your data platform.
 While data engineers may be able to manage some data quality motions in-house on a traditional data lake architecture, that idea goes right out the window with a data mesh.

 No domain can truly own their data if they don’t own the quality of their data as well.
 A good data mesh mandates scalable, self-serve data observability that empowers domain owners to both trust and maintain the integrity of their data health autonomously.